gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 ## When the work is a standard, not a scan

-The URL parser is where the block-scanning story runs out.
+The URL parser is one of those places the principles did not reach, where the block-scanning story runs out.
 Splitting a URL into its parts, percent-encoding a path, resolving a relative reference against a base: all of these moved into C and got several times faster, but the speedup is the plain one, no interpreter in the loop, the same reason the first C accelerator was faster than pure Python.
 The scanning tricks do not apply, and one of them runs backward: the URL code deliberately widens the whole input to four-byte characters up front, so the rest of the code reads one fixed width instead of branching on width per read.
 That is the opposite of the tokenizer, which refuses to widen and compiles three machines so an ASCII document stays one byte per character.
 The difference is size.
 A URL is short, so widening it once costs nothing and buys a simpler loop; a document is large, so widening it would be the 4x copy the tokenizer bends over backward to avoid.
 Different input, different answer.

 Host encoding is the exception, and it is worth a section because it is a kind of work the rest of the library does not do.
 Turning `café.example` into the ASCII `xn--caf-dma.example` that DNS can carry is